muliyangm/DeCa/README.md

   organization={IEEE}
 }
 ```
-as well as this paper, since some scripts are also adapted from its [repository](https://github.com/Tushar-N/attributes-as-operators):
+as well as this paper (since some scripts are also adapted from its [repository](https://github.com/Tushar-N/attributes-as-operators)):
 ```
 @inproceedings{nagarajan2018attributes,
   title={Attributes as operators: factorizing unseen attribute-object compositions},